curious-neeraj/go_bank_api/README.md

-# APIs using Golang
+# Banking API using Golang
-Backend APIs for banking system using Golang.
+Backend API for banking system using Golang.

 ## Expectations :